 On December 6, 2010, the Company entered into an Asset Purchase Agreement (the "INAP APA") to acquire the patents and know-how for the MIVAP vacuum microwave dehydration technology.
 On March 28, 2018, the Company renewed its INAP License for the exclusive worldwide rights to the know-how related to the MIVAP Vacuum microwave technology, and agreed to pay minimum annual royalties.
 The agreements with INAP cover the US, Canadian and worldwide rights.
 Pursuant to the INAP APA and INAP License, the Company agreed to pay a portion of the license or royalty fees collected from the Company's customers who purchase EnWave equipment that makes use of the acquired patents and know-how.
 For usage in North America, the Company remits 25% for food applications and 12.5% for non-food applications on license agreements entered before February 3, 2019.
-For usage outside of North America, the Company remits 25% for non-food applications, and the agreement expired on October 15, 2022.
-Additionally, the Company agreed to pay INAP a fee equal to 2.5% of the net purchase price of each machine sold that makes use of the acquired patents and know-how.
+For usage outside of North America, the Company agreed to pay INAP a fee equal to 2.5% of the net purchase price of each machine sold that makes use of the acquired patents and know-how.

 The acquired intangible asset was recorded at the fair value of the estimated minimum royalty amounts and subsequently at each reporting date at amortized cost.
 The discounted minimum annual royalty amounts are recorded as a liability.
-As at September 30, 2019, the remaining discounted balance of the liability is \$355 (September 30, 2018 - \$445) and is payable on an undiscounted basis as follows:
+As at September 30, 2020, the remaining discounted balance of the liability is \$256 (September 30, 2019 - \$355) and is payable on an undiscounted basis as follows:

-Undiscounted royalties payable USD \$ Undiscounted royalties payable CAD \$
+Undiscounted royalties payable US\$ Undiscounted royalties payable CA\$

-2020 100 132

-2021 100 132

-2022 100 132
+2021 2022 100 100 133 133

-2023 4 5
+2023 Total 4 204 5 271

-Total 304 401